juliangut/slim-php-di/README.md

 * Minimum Slim version is now 4.7
 * Container only provides implementations of the interfaces needed to instantiate an App.
 Refer to [Slim's documentation](http://www.slimframework.com/docs/v4/)
 * You can extract Slim's App directly from container or seed AppFactory from container
-* Slim's App is not extended any more
+* Slim's App is not extended anymore
-* ArrayAccess and magic methods on default container have been kept but are deprecated, use PSR-11 and PHP-DI's methods instead
+* ArrayAccess and magic methods on default container are deprecated and will be removed on next major release.
+Use PSR-11 and PHP-DI's methods instead

 ## Contributing